Rahihi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a function that draws a straight line in the terminal
+Write a function that draws a diagonal line on the terminal.

+Prototype: void print_diagonal(int n);
+You can only use _putchar function to print